Rufous Owl - Ninox rufa

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

 Habits: A shy and elusive bird.
-Generally nocturnal.
+Generally nocturnal, roosts during the day, singly on in pairs, in thickly foliaged mature trees with a good view of the surroundings.
 Will defend the nest very aggressively.

-Voice: Rufous Owls are the least vocal Australian Ninox and
+Voice: Rufous Owls are not very vocal, and

 call very little outside the breeding season.
 Pairs at roost may converse very softly.
 The